I made six trays of these.

 I wish I had a more upbeat post or a giveaway or something really special to share for this 200th post.
 But this is where I am at, and this is who I am right now.
 I am a tad heartbroken, but I am trying to trust God and move forward.
 This setback doesn't mean we won't have a baby, it just means we won't have one right now.

+In the spirit of moving forward, these are centerpieces my mom and I did for a wedding coming up next weekend.
+Our friends Phil and Bethany are getting married, and Bethany chose a Tuscan theme for the ceremony and reception.
+And Bethany loves orange.
+Has always dreamed of having orange in her wedding.
+I know, it's certainly unique, but I love the way these centerpieces turned out.
+The wedding is going to be lovely and special and Charlie has to wear a tux, so YUM.
+I promise we will have pics to show off when all that is over, so you just sit back and wait.
 There really isn't much more to say except that you have loved me as I am, and if you haven't, you aren't reading my blog.
 Those of you who do come back, I appreciate.
 Not just because you read and comment, but because I believe we lift each other up when we can.
 I am thankful that I started putting myself out there, and I will continue to do so, trusting that you all are going to be here, even when I am sad and grieving.

 I'm Sissy, and I'm Out on a Limb.